 We all need to do our part to help protect the environment for our families and generations to come.
 Reducing carbon emissions is a key to combatting climate change.
 DTE offers several opportunities to you to make a difference at a local or state level, at home or on the move.

 Transform Your Home

 From windows and insulation to smart home devices, we have the resources you need to increase your energy efficiency.
-DTE Energy’s residential and business customers will cumulatively save $626 million on their energy bills over a lifetime thanks to their participation in DTE programs in 2018.
+DTE Energy’s residential and business customers will save nearly $400 million on their cumulative lifetime energy bills thanks to their participation in the company’s efficiency programs.